wlough/C-GLASS/README.md

 parameter_name4: [RLOG, F, G] # sets to 10^K for rand real K in range (F,G)
 ```

-Given this parameter file, simcore will run N simulations each of M random parameter sets.
+Given this parameter file, C-GLASS will run N simulations each of M random parameter sets.
 The random parameter sets are generated in ranges specified in the lists that are prefixed by the R, RINT, RLOG options.

 In this example, the sampled parameter space has dimensionality of n=3, since there are only three parameters we are sampling over.
-Each parameter set will have a random real number for parameter_name2 in the the range (A,B), a random integer in the range [C,D] for parameter_name3, and will set parameter_name4 to 10^K for random real number K in the range (F,G).  simcore will then run each parameter set N times each with a unique seed, and repeat this random process M times.
+Each parameter set will have a random real number for parameter_name2 in the the range (A,B), a random integer in the range [C,D] for parameter_name3, and will set parameter_name4 to 10^K for random real number K in the range (F,G).
+C-GLASS will then run each parameter set N times each with a unique seed, and repeat this random process M times.
 It will therefore take N samples of M random points in the n-dimensional parameter space.

 ### Interactions

-The InteractionEngine in simcore was written with short-range interactions in mind.
+The Interaction Manager in C-GLASS was written with short-range interactions in mind.
 For this reason, interactions are treated by considering pair-wise interactions between neighboring interactor-elements that make up a composite object (e.g. small, rigid segments that compose a flexible filament).
 For this reason, interactions use cell lists to improve performance.
-Furthermore, simulating large objects in simcore requires representing the object as a composite of smaller, simple objects (thus, SIMple Composite Object REpresentation).
+Furthermore, simulating large objects in C-GLASS requires representing the object as a composite of smaller, simple objects.
 An example of how a large object should be decomposed into simple objects is done in the Filament class.

 ### Potentials

-simcore is designed to be able to use interchangable potentials for various objects.
+C-GLASS is designed to be able to use interchangable potentials for various objects.
 However, potentials need to be added manually as a subclass of PotentialBase, included in PotentialManager, and a corresponding potential_type added to definitions.h for lookup purposes (see the InitPotentials method in PotentialManager.h for examples).

 ### Outputs

-simcore has four output types.
+C-GLASS has four output types.
 Three are species specific (posit, spec, checkpoint), and the fourth is the statistical information file (thermo).
 All files are written in binary.

 The posit file has the following header format: